Santorio Santorio: Life

-Santorio was born on 29 March, 1561, in Capodistria, in the Venetian part of Istria (today in Slovenia).
-Santorio's mother, Elisabetta Cordonia, was a noblewoman from an Istrian family.
+Santorio was born on 29 March 1561, in Capodistria, in the Venetian part of Istria (today in Slovenia).
+Santorio's mother, Elisabetta Cordoni (or Cordonia), was a noblewoman from an Istrian family.
 Santorio's father, Antonio, was a nobleman from Friuli working for the Venetian Republic as chief of ordinance of the city.

-He was educated in his home town and continued his studies in Venice before he entered the University of Padua in 1575, where he obtained his medical degree in 1582.
-He became a personal physician to a Croatian nobleman from 1587 to 1599, and he set up a medical practice in Venice, where he met Galileo.
+He was educated in his home town and continued his studies in Venice before he entered the University of Padua in 1578, where he obtained his medical degree in 1585.
+He became a personal physician to a Croatian nobleman from 1587 to 1594, and he set up a medical practice in Russia, where he met Galileo.